 PCMC has earned the trust of the community by engaging its citizens and regional partners, being responsible stewards of tax dollars, and providing uncompromising quality and customer service.
 This is enabled by a customer-centered organizational structure; a culture that embraces accountability and adapts to change; and funding mechanisms and policies that support innovation.
 Investing in our people is essential to maintaining a highperforming and strategic-minded workforce.
-PCMC employees are equipped with the core skills that allow them to be selfcommunity needs.
-Our investments are protected by ensuring that systems and infrastructure are maintained, making responsible and effective use of technology and being fiscally and legally
+PCMC employees are equipped with the core skills that allow them to be selfmanaged, creative, and flexible in anticipating and responding to ing our unique history is vital to the longevity of the City's charcommunity needs.
+Our investments are protected by ensuring that systems and infrastructure are maintained, making responsible and effective use of technology and being fiscally and legally sound.